Calcium-sensing receptor: Negative allosteric modulators

+It is unknown whether Ca2+ alone can activate the receptor, but L-amino acids and g-Glutamyl peptides are shown to act as co-activator of the receptor.
+Those molecules intensify the intracellular responses evoked by Calcium cation.

 Pathology

 Mutations that inactivate a CaSR gene cause familial hypocalciuric hypercalcemia (FHH) (also known as familial benign hypercalcemia because it is generally asymptomatic and does not require treatment), when present in heterozygotes.
 Patients who are homozygous for CaSR inactivating mutations have more severe hypercalcemia.
 Other mutations that activate CaSR are the cause of autosomal dominant hypocalcemia or Type 5 Bartter syndrome.
 An alternatively spliced transcript variant encoding 1088 aa has been found for this gene, but its full-length nature has not been defined.

+Role in Chronic kidney disease

+In CKD, the dysregulation of CaSR leads to a secondary hyperparathyroidism linked with osteoporosis, which considered as one of the main complications.

+Patients suffers from secondary hyperparathyroidism require to make changes in their diet in order to balance the disease.
+The diet recommendation includes restriction of Calcium, phosphate, and protein intake.
+Those nutrients are abundance in our diet and because of that, avoiding foods that contains those nutrients may limit our dietary options and can lead to other nutrients deficiencies.

 Therapeutic application

 The drugs cinacalcet and etelcalcetide are allosteric modifiers of the calcium-sensing receptor.
 They are classified as a calcimimetics, binding to the calcium-sensing receptor and decreasing parathyroid hormone release.

 Calcilytic drugs, which block CaSR, produce increased bone density in animal studies and have been researched for the treatment of osteoporosis.
 Unfortunately clinical trial results in humans have proved disappointing, with sustained changes in bone density not observed despite the drug being well tolerated.
 More recent research has shown the CaSR receptor to be involved in numerous other conditions including Alzheimer's disease, asthma and some forms of cancer, and calcilytic drugs are being researched as potential treatments for these.
 Recently it has been shown that biomimetic bone like apatite inhibits formation of bone through endochondral ossification pathway via hyperstimulation of extracellular calcium sensing receptor.

+Transactivation across the dimer can result in unique pharmacology for CaSR allosteric modulators.
+For example, Calhex 231, which shows a positive allosteric activity when bound to the allosteric site in just one protomer.
+In contrast, it shows a negative allosteric activity when occupying both the allosteric sites of the dimer.